I wrote this poem describing the table to her.

 To Karen with Love,

 I am a closet romantic, meaning that I often have warm thoughts that I just can't seem to be able to say.
-When I was designing and building this special table for you I had these thoughts:

 The strong white oak legs remind me how supportive you have always been to me.